GuillermoPuebla/mind-set/src/utils/similarity_judgment/README.md

 ## Create a Report

 To generate a succinct report based on the data collated in the `dataframe.csv` file, execute the command `src/utils/generate_report.py --results_csv_path path/to/dataframe.csv`.
-If the `--result_csv_path` parameter is omitted, the script defaults to identifying all `*/dataframe.csv` files in the `results/similarity_judgments` folder, generating individual reports for each.
+If the `--results_csv_path` parameter is omitted, the script defaults to identifying all `*/dataframe.csv` files in the `results/similarity_judgments` folder, generating individual reports for each.
 These reports comprise a set of images and a `.ipynb` file, conveniently stored in the same directory as the respective `dataframe.csv` file.